HareemFatima5/Applied-Generative-AI-Engineering/week 8/README.md

 - CSV: the delimiter (comma, semicolon, pipe, etc.) is auto-detected.
 - TSV: read as tab-delimited.
-- XLSX/XLS: every sheet is read and chunked separately; each chunk is prefixed with `Sheet: <name>` for context, and the sheet number flows through the existing "page" field.
+- XLSX/XLS: every sheet is read and chunked separately; each chunk is prefixed with `Sheet: <name>` for context and the sheet number flows through the existing "page" field.
-- XLSX workbook properties (title, author, subject, created date) are read the same way PDF metadata is, so the title/author/subject boost and recency boost apply to spreadsheets too.
-CSV/TSV have no such embedded metadata, so those fields stay empty for them.
+- XLSX workbook properties (title, author, subject, created date) are read the same way PDF metadata is so the title/author/subject boost and recency boost apply to spreadsheets too.
+CSV/TSV have no such embedded metadata so those fields stay empty for them.

 ## Metadata extraction